pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-manage.md

 1. Remove the existing card as a payment method for the site.
 For details, see [Billing in the Site Dashboard](/guides/legacy-dashboard/site-billing/#do-not-bill-this-site-to-a-card).

 Optionally, you can remove the Sandbox site after downgrading.
-For details, see [Deleting a Site on Pantheon](/delete-site).
+For details, see [Delete a Site](/guides/account-mgmt/workspace-sites-teams/sites#delete-sites).